susanev/p5js-workshops/1-day-workshop/activities/face.md

 * `fill`
 * `stroke`

+## Programming constructs to consider using
+* functions

 ## Discussion questions
 * Ellipses and rects seem to draw from different points, why do you think this is?
 How are ellipses and rects different?